 It starts out so quiet, so innocent.

-It's Monday January 6th and you settle into your chair.
+It's early January and you settle into your desk chair.

 Maybe this year won't be so bad after all.

 January … then February … then March … 6 days a week … and then 7 days a week … and then a pandemic … and then new tax laws …

 … and then finally 8 days a week as it crescendos into a three-hole-punched-sign-here-sticker-zombie-utopia where you're willing to slam day-old Folgers just to stay awake.

 At least you're getting